fabianorodrigo/dAppSoccerbet/README.md

 GameFactory: It's the management center of soccer games.
 It's through it that games are registred by ADMIN.
 It's upgradeable by use of OpenZeppelin Upgrades following the Transparent Proxy pattern.

 Game: Represents a soccer game and manages the bets related to this specific game, registring bets and spliting prize.
+[IMPLEMENTAR CLONE???]

 Calculator: Contract that provides Math functions.
 It's upgradeable by use of OpenZeppelin Upgrades following the Transparent Proxy pattern.